-On June 6, 2011, the City Council approved Comprehensive Plan amendments, zoning changes, a conditional use permit, annexation and design applications for the Stanford University Medical Center Facilities Renewal and Replacement Project (the "Projects").
+On June 6, 2011, the Council approved Comprehensive Plan amendments, zoning changes, a conditional use permit, annexation, and design applications for the Stanford University Medical Center Facilities Renewal and Replacement Project (the "Projects").
 The Projects include the construction of a new Stanford Hospital and clinics buildings, an expansion of the Lucile Packard Children's Hospital (LPCH), construction of new School of Medicine (SOM) buildings, renovation of the existing Hoover Pavilion, construction of a new medical office building and parking garage at Hoover Pavilion, roadway improvements along Welch Road and Durand Way, and SUMC design guidelines.
 A Development Agreement (the "Agreement") vesting these approvals was deemed effective on June 6, 2011 and continues for thirty (30) years from the effective date.

-This report covers activities by the SUMC Parties for FY 2018, FY 2019, and FY 2020, which are the seventh, eighth, and ninth years of the Agreement.
-The last annual report prepared was for Fiscal Year 2016-2017.
-Previous annual reports and compliance documentation can be found in Attachment D. The Agreement specifies that the City annually review the parties' compliance.
-Due to staffing issues and conflicting priorities on the City's part, this report reflects a multiyear review.
-Staff has taken steps needed to return to annual reporting for the City Council.
+This report covers activities by the SUMC Parties for Fiscal Year 2020 - 2021, which is the tenth year of the Agreement.
+The last annual report prepared was for Fiscal Years 2017-2018, 2018-2019, and 2019-2020.
+Previous annual reports and compliance documentation can be found via the weblinks in Attachment D. The Agreement specifies that the City annually review the parties' compliance.